aspirepress/AspireUpdate/README.md

 The AspireUpdate log file is located under /wp-content and named "debug-aspire-update.log".

-## Debug Logging

-The AspireUpdate log file is located under /wp-content and named "debug-aspire-update.log".

 ## Authentication

 Authentication is provided by way of a randomly generated token combined with the `WP_SITEURL` constant.
 This token is